MarkPreschern/CS4500-Project/README.md

-# CS4500 - Andrew Nedea and Jason Kemly
+# CS4500 - Andrew Nedea and Mark Preschern

 ## Folders in this Repo
 - B: the code in B is meant to provide a tool that can infinitely output any command line arguments that you provide.
 The output can also be limited to 20 lines.
 This folder contains Assignment B of the TAHBPL series of assignments.